Shweta2024/TypeScript/classes.md

 ## Access Modifiers
-- public
+- public : can be accessed by anyone anywhere.
-- private
+- private : can be accessed only within that class.
-- protected
+- protected : can be accessed within that class & by the derived classes.

 ## getters & setters